-The Centre for Research into Environmental Science and Technology is a partnership between the University Centre Shrewsbury and Reaseheath College.
-It was set up to develop and increase the productivity of environmental science and technology businesses in the area, specifically those that want to focus on their environmental credentials.
+The Centre for Research into Environmental Science and Technology is a partnership between University of Chester, Reaseheath College and University of Birmingham.
+It was set up to develop and increase the productivity of businesses in the area, specifically those that want to focus on their environmental credentials.

 An investment of almost £1.2 million from the European Regional Development Fund (ERDF) and almost £800,000 from the University of Chester led to the development of the centre.
-It focuses on innovation and R&D support for the Marches’ environmental science based SMEs, with the aim of addressing the Marches’ productivity challenges.
+It focuses on innovation and R&D support for the Marches’ SMEs, with the aim of addressing the Marches’ productivity challenges.

-The centre works with SMEs in the county, including Telford & Wrekin.
+The centre works with SMEs and start-ups in Shropshire and Telford & Wrekin.
 Support is provided through research and specialist advice, helping SMEs to develop innovative ideas and products before bringing them to market.